 George Square Edinburgh

-25 George Square Edinburgh is where Sir Walter Scott spent his childhood with his parents from the age of 3 until he married at 26.
+George Square which at the time was outside the city walls was where Sir Walter Scott lived.
+Number 25 George Square Edinburgh was where he spent his childhood with his parents from the age of 3 until he married at age 26.

 Home of Sir Arthur Conan Doyle George Square Edinburgh

 Sir Arthur Conan Doyle was a strong believer in the afterlife.
 Arthur Conan Doyle lived at 23 George Square Edinburgh a few doors up from where Sir Walter Scott lived with his parents..

 George Watson left a sum of money to The Merchant Company of Edinburgh in 1723 to educated less fortunate children of Edinburgh.
 George Watson was born in Edinburgh in 1654.
 The first school opened in 1741 for boys only.
 George Watson’s Ladies’ College was opened for girls in Admiral Duncan’s House in George Square in 1871.
 The schools were amalgamated in 1974 and the present school is in Colinton Road where both girls and boys are educated equally.

 The Dominican Priory opened in Edinburgh in 24 George Square in 1931 and were appointed as Catholic Chaplains to the students and staff at the University of Edinburgh and to the Catholic Professional Guilds of the City of Edinburgh.
 The plaque on the wall above the door is of Saint Albert.
 His name was Albertus Magnus born circa 1190.